plumed/plumed.github.io/index.md

 What is PLUMED?
 -----------------------------

-PLUMED is an open-source, community-developed library that provides a wide range of different methods, which includes:
+PLUMED is an open-source, community-developed library that provides a wide range of different methods, which include:

 * enhanced-sampling algorithms
 * free-energy methods